Doctoral programme in Neuroscience

 The course covers cognition, emotion, personality and resilience from a neuroscientific perspective - and includes virtual patients with different psychiatric conditions.

 Proposals for new courses

 We welcome proposals for new courses within the neuroscience area that you feel would be valuable.
 Proposals should include the theme of the course and possible course organizers (within KI) and other possible teachers.
 Send proposals to Lennart Brodin, e-mail: email@example.com.

 Activities organized by doctoral students

-Each year in March a ski conference is organized by a team of doctoral students.
-The program includes, in addition to skiing, presentation of own research data in oral or poster form.
+Each year in February/March, a conference is organised by a team of doctoral students.
+In addition to skiing, the programme includes a presentation of own research data in oral or poster form.

 Funding available for other student-initiated activities

 We are pleased to have the opportunity to support student-initiatiated activities (in addition to the Ski Conference).